 After all three writings are complete, the rough draft of the story goes back to the first original author, and this will become their story.
 They are responsible for writing a good copy, and doing all of the editing, changing, revising.
 They may add information they feel is missing or provide more detail.
 They can take creative control to make adjustments to the narrative, but they must include the other two authors’ writing and credit them as co-authors.

-If you would like to try this assignment in your class with my pre-made assignment sheets, you can click HERE to check this out in my store.
+If you would like to try this assignment in your class with my pre-made assignment sheets, you can click here.

 My students love this activity so much that I have created different ways to use snowball writing to help students with poetry, descriptive writing, essay writing, and even as a back-to-school icebreaker.